China has started drilling for oil in a part of the South China Sea also claimed by Vietnam

 “At present, the number of escorting ships of China has reached 60, including military ships,” Tran Duy Hai, Vice Chair of Vietnam’s National Boundary Commission, said in a statement Wednesday.

 “These vessels have intentionally hit and collided with Vietnamese law enforcement ships, including those of the Maritime Police and Fisheries Control, causing damage in human and property.” (sic)

-China maintains that its current drilling activities are legitimate and blame the Vietnamese for provoking conflict.
+China maintains that its current drilling activities are legitimate and blames the Vietnamese for provoking the conflict.